what we do all day

 We plan for children as individuals as well as part of a group, so that the activities and experiences provided for your child in support of their development in all areas of learning are interesting to them and appropriately challenging for their age and stage.
 Parents are invited to contribute to our understanding of their child and to suggest things for us to focus on with their child.
 Key workers share their knowledge of their key children with each other and all contribute to the care and learning of your child.

-We also take Babies, Toddlers and 2+ children on a number of local outings each week, which children access in turn so that all get a chance to go out somewhere in the local area each month.
+We also take Toddlers and 2+ children on a number of local outings each week, which children access in turn so that all get a chance to go out somewhere in the local area each month.
 This includes local parks such as Butterfield Green, Mushroom Park, Spinny Park and Clissold Park to use the climbing frames and swings, see the animals and go paddling.
 We also go to Dalston market to buy interesting fruit for snack time and a range of local libraries.

 Every week we take Toddlers, 2+ and Pre-School for small group visits to our secluded nature garden across the road from Minihome to visit the pond with our resident frogs and toads, the chickens and to hang out and play in nature.

-Currently we have sessional teachers broadening our curriculum with:
+Currently we have sessional teachers broadening our curriculum with

 French songs and storytelling for 2+ and Pre-School

-Football for 2+ and Pre-School
+Dance for 2+ and Pre-School

 Yoga for Pre-School

-Gardening for Pre-School
+Gardening and for Pre-School

 outside play in our nursery garden